Skip to content

 Grief and Loss in Adoption: Helping Children Process Their Pre-Adoption History

-Children that enter their families through adoption experience unique loss.
-Through this course, attendees learn about the factors that influence children’s reaction to loss, the four psychological tasks of grief work, the healing therapies for children and teens and critical aspects of loss in foster care and adoption and how those losses impact children
+Factors that influence children’s reaction to loss, psychological tasks of grief work, healing therapies for children and teens, and aspects and impacts of loss in foster care and adoption

 The Role of Prenatal and Preverbal Trauma in the Attachment Relationship

-Presented at the 2021 National Adoption Conference by Diana Osipsov, LMSW – Owner and Clinical Therapist, Roots Therapeutic Specialty Services
+Presented at the 2021 National Adoption Conference by Diana Osipsov, LMSW (Owner/Clinical Therapist, Roots Therapeutic Specialty Services) on the effects of complex trauma within the attachment relationship

 It's not as simple as "just adopt" because adoption and having a child by birth are not the same, and completing an adoption is often not simple.